800 General Personnel

 A. Has successfully completed the required course work for and has been awarded one (1) or more degrees or diplomas from an accredited institution of higher education;

 B. Has successfully completed the required course work for and has been awarded one (1) or more degrees or diplomas in a particular institution of higher education; or

 C. Has successfully completed the required course work for and has been awarded one (1) or more degrees or diplomas in a particular field or specialty from an accredited institution of higher education.

 XII.
 Records and Reporting Requirements

-The University shall maintain full and complete records on all personnel, including all appointments, compensation, change of status, and termination as specified in Policy 129 Records Retention and Disposal of Records and Policy 811 Personnel Records.
+The University shall maintain full and complete records on all personnel, including all appointments, compensation, change of status, and termination as specified in Policy 129 Records Management and Disposal of Records and Policy 811 Personnel Records.

 XIII.
 Moving Allowance

 Newly hired full-time employees who relocate from their former residence to a new residence may be issued a one (1)-time moving allowance, if deemed appropriate by the President.
 The contract for moving allowances should be executed at the time of employment.
 If MTSU recruits and hires more than one person from the same family, only one moving allowance is permitted.

 To be eligible to receive a moving allowance and to comply with the current guidelines published by the Internal Revenue Service (IRS), the move must meet the minimum IRS distance test of fifty (50) miles from the location of the former residence.
 For example, if the location of the former workplace was three (3) miles from the employee’s former home, the location of the employee’s new workplace must be at least fifty-three (53) miles from the employee’s former home.
 If the employee did not have a former workplace, the new workplace must be at least fifty (50) miles from the employee’s former home.
 The distance between the two (2) points is the shortest of the more commonly traveled routes between them.